cgeremia/java-code-quiz/README.md

 ## User Story
 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I WANT to create a functional quiz using Javascript and Bootstrap THAT allows me to choose from multiple choice answers WHILE timing my progress and displays if the answer is correct or incorrect

 ## Accepatance Criteria
 GIVEN I am taking a code quiz